thenumbernine/mimetypes-lua/README.md

 It also automatically associates the .js file format with the .javascript file format.

 Depends on my lua-ext and lua-csv projects.

+Expects luasocket, curl, or wget to be installed for downloading the file.